2026 · 05 · 14 · Thu

 What changed

-Launched developer platform to turn Notion into an AI agent hub — orchestration layer enables external data and agent integrations; users have already built 1M+ custom agents
+Developer platform launched to turn Notion into an AI agent hub; orchestration layer enables external data and agent integrations, 1M+ custom agents built

 Why it matters